freginold/fontSwitcher/README.md

 More improvements will be coming, including support for font various styles and effects.
 Adobe fonts by default include a range of weights and styles.

-Before using a font (with or without fontSwitcher) always make sure its license allows for whatever type of use you need it for.
+Before using a specific font (with or without fontSwitcher) always make sure that the font's license allows the type of use you need it for.
+Some fonts require attribution.

-Current version is v2.0.

 ###Release log: